IEC 61375-2-3 (Communication Profile)

 1. Create a communication profile configuration file (see configuration options below).

-2. Copy that configuration file to /cfg/comm-profile.json on the device.
+4. Copy that configuration file to /cfg/cstinfo.json on the device.
+Do this for every ETBN in the consist, including redundant ETBNs.

 Note